ChatGPTfirewall/ChatGPTfirewall/README.md

 - **Multilingual**: The application supports both German and English languages.
 - **Rooms**: Create different rooms for different contexts.

+## Quick Links

+Get started with ChatGPTFirewall quickly by accessing the following resources:

+- **Try the Application**: Jump straight into the action and experience ChatGPTFirewall firsthand by visiting our [application](https://chatgpt.enclaive.io/).
+Here, you can interact with your data through our conversational interface.

+- **Explore the Landing Page**: Learn more about what ChatGPTFirewall has to offer on our [Landing Page](https://chatgptfirewall.github.io/ChatGPTfirewall/).
+Discover the features and the technology behind our secure data interaction platform.

+- **Read the Documentation**: For a comprehensive guide on how to use ChatGPTFirewall, including setup, features, and tips, check out our [Documentation](https://chatgptfirewall.gitbook.io/chatgptfirewall/).

+These links provide everything you need to start using ChatGPTFirewall and make the most out of your data.

+## Installation

+Setting up ChatGPTFirewall is straightforward, whether you're looking to deploy it for personal use or within an organizational environment.
+This section provides a comprehensive guide to get ChatGPTFirewall up and running on your system.
+From cloning the repository to configuring your environment, follow these steps to begin interacting with your data through our secure, conversational interface.
+Let's embark on the journey to streamline your data interaction experience with ChatGPTFirewall.

 ## Prerequisites

 Before you begin, ensure you have met the following requirements: